alexkranias/rowhammer_champsim/README.md

 ## System Requirements

    - **SW Dependencies**
-     - Tested with cmake XYZ, g++ XYZ, md5sum XYZ, perl XYZ, megatools 1.11.0, and Python XYZ.
+     - Tested with cmake v3.23.1, g++ v10.3.0, md5sum v8.22, perl v5.16.3, megatools 1.11.0, and Python XYZ.
    - **Benchmark Dependencies**
      - Publicly available ChampSim-compatible traces of SPEC2017, LIGRA, PARSEC, and CloudSuite workloads.
    - **HW Dependencies**
      - A scale-out system like many-core server or HPC cluster.
      - Our experiments were performed on the [PACE](https://pace.gatech.edu) cluster at Georgia Tech.
      - Most configurations run simulations for 28 workloads for about 6 hours on average (with one workload per core).
+Some configurations run 51 workloads per configurations.
-     - Overall, there are 48 configurations, requiring about 8,900 core-hours to replicate all results (about 1-2 days on four 64-core servers).
+     - Overall, there are 48 configurations, requiring about 9,000 core-hours to replicate all results (about 1-2 days on four 64-core servers).

-**NOTE:** If compute resources are limited, we consider the key results of the paper to be those displayed in Figure 6 and Figure 16, which correspond to 9 configurations, requiring about 2,000 core-hours (about 1-2 days on a 64-core server).
+**NOTE:** If compute resources are limited, we consider the key results of the paper to be those displayed in Figure 6, 7, 8, 13, 14, and 16, which corresponds to 16 configurations, requiring about 3,600 core-hours (about 1-2 days on a 64-core server).

 ## Compilation Steps